 This post may contain affiliate links.
 For more information, read my disclosure policy.

+BETTER than the original Lofthouse Cookies, these are a copycat sugar cookie that’s soft with a thick layer of sweet frosting.
+These cookies are also called sour cream sugar cookies and they’re perfectly soft!
 If you or your kids can’t resist those packaged cookies from the grocery store, try this recipe – you’ll never need to buy them again!

 Best Sour Cream Sugar Cookies

 Every single time we go to the grocery store Jordan begs for those soft frosted sugar cookies you see in the baking department.
-I think they’re called Lofthouse Cookies and they’re actually really good: they are a soft cake-like cookie topped with a sugary sweet frosting.
+I think they’re called Lofthouse Sugar Cookies and they’re actually really good: they are a soft cake-like cookie topped with a sugary sweet frosting.
 They’re almost always colorful and have lots of sprinkles and they always call out to me.

 Why These Cookies Are Different

-I’d never thought of putting sour cream in cookies, but it’s such a great idea.
+2. Sour cream!
+That’s right – these sugar cookies are made with sour cream, not just butter!
+Regular or low-fat are fine, but don’t use nonfat.
 Sour cream adds moisture and softness to the cookies and the acid helps activate the baking soda.
-If you’ve ever wondered how Lofthouse Cookies are so soft, it’s because of this combination (and the baking powder).
+If you’ve ever wondered how the real Lofthouse Cookies are so soft, it’s because of this combination (and the baking powder).

 • Butter – you’ll need unsalted softened butter for both the cookie and the frosting.